PSPDFKit/awesome-nutrient/dws/README.md

 ### Uploading documents

-1. **File upload** — Click "Choose File to Upload" and select a document from your computer
+Click "Upload File" and select a document from your computer.
-2. **URL upload** — Enter a document URL in the input field and click "Upload from URL"

 Supported formats: PDF, DOCX, PPTX, XLSX